 When it comes to trip preparation, it's difficult to overstate the importance of packing.
 After all, bring too little and you may leave behind something important.
 Bring too much and you risk unnecessary clutter, which makes living out of a suitcase for a week or two much less pleasant.
 Not to mention that the more you pack, the more you'll be lugging through airport terminals and hotel lobbies; overpacking can literally be a pain in the neck.

 Luckily, more than 50 years in the travel business has taught our team a thing or two about effective packing strategies.
-We’re excited to share a few of our game-changing packing tips to help you prepare for your own future travels and pack like a pro!
+We're excited to share a few of our game-changing packing tips to help you prepare for your own future travels and pack like a pro!

 About the Author:

 Kendall Ripley graduated from Hillsdale College in 2016 and has been working at Corporate Travel for almost three years.
 Born and raised in the Mitten, Kendall lives with her husband Shelby in Grand Rapids, MI.
 If pressed for a favorite travel destination, she would have to quote Audrey Hepburn from her favorite movie: "Rome!
 By all means, Rome."